Skip to main content

 Ask if your cancer center or hospital has staff who can help you find the best post-acute care options to meet your needs.
 There might be a social worker, discharge planner, case manager, patient navigator, or someone in a similar role.

-Some questions you may want to ask to help in the search include:
+Some questions you might want to ask to help with the search include:

 • Does your cancer center or hospital have an affiliated facility?

-• Are there facilities that your cancer or primary care team think are a good fit for you?
+• Are there facilities your cancer or primary care team thinks are a good fit for you?

 • Does your insurance have a list of post-acute care facilities that are in network?